Gkcloud5/Better-future/Learning/Programming/Python/Topics/Operators.md

 ![[Pasted image 20230223175533.png]]

 #### Identity operators:
-*It is used to compare the objects, not if they are equal*
+*It is used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location*

+**Objec**